 Understanding Gray's Definition of Magic

 Gray's conceptualization of magic revolves around establishing a meaningful connection between internal and external states of being.
-In Multi-Media Magic, this view posits that magic is less about specific tools or rituals and more about you's ability to influence and harmonize their inner experience with external circumstances. #
+In Multi-Media Magic, this view posits that magic is less about specific tools or rituals and more about your ability to influence and harmonize their inner experience with external circumstances.

 How it Works in Practice